Content

 Skill Demonstration

 You will be given a set of clinically relevant data.
 Your task is to understand its key features and so recognise a logical analysis strategy.
-You will then analyse the data according to this strategy and report it appropriately.
+You will then analyse the data according to this strategy and report the outcome appropriately.
 Show all steps and workings-out.

 500 20.0